FelixdelasPozas/curl-Downloader/readme.md

 # Install

-Curl Downloader is available for Windows 7 onwards.
+Curl Downloader is available for Windows 10 onwards.
 You can download the latest release from the [releases page](https://github.com/FelixdelasPozas/curl-Downloader/releases).
 Neither the application or the installer are digitally signed so the system will ask for approval before running it the first time.

+The last version compatible with Windows 7 is the version 1.3.5 than can be downloaded [here](https://github.com/FelixdelasPozas/curl-Downloader/releases/tag/1.3.5).

 # Screenshots
 Main dialog with a console output dialog of one of the files being downloaded.
 The progress of each download is represented in the green background.